RickyCordero/auxme/README.md

 Make sure Node.js (>= 8.11.3), and MongoDB (>= 4.0) are installed on your system.

-In order to make full use of AuxMe as a host, you will need a Spotify Premium account.
+In order to make full use of auxme as a host, you will need a Spotify Premium account.

 Head over to https://developer.spotify.com/dashboard/ to create a new Spotify app.